 - Neither knapsacks nor backpack baby carriers may be worn in the galleries.

-- Out of consideration for other visitors, set pagers and cellular phones to silent alert at all times.
-Please refrain from using cell phones in the galleries.
+- Out of consideration for others, set cell phones to silent at all times.
+Please refrain from talking on cell phones and using excessive flash in the galleries.